Pablo Escobar: Escobar at the height of his power

 At the height of his power, Escobar was involved in philanthropy in Colombia and paid handsomely for the staff of his cocaine lab.
 Escobar spent millions developing some of Medellín's poorest neighborhoods.
 He built housing complexes, parks, football stadiums, hospitals, schools, and churches.
 Escobar also entered politics in the 1980s and participated in and supported the formation of the Liberal Party of Colombia.
-In 1982, he successfully entered the Colombian Congress.
+In 1982, he was elected to the Colombian Congress.
 Although only an alternate, he was automatically granted parliamentary immunity and the right to a diplomatic passport under Colombian law.
 At the same time, Escobar was gradually becoming a public figure, and because of his charitable work, he was known as "Paisa Robin Hood".
 He allegedly once, in an interview, said that his fortune came from a bicycle rental company he founded when he was 16 years old.

 The Justice Minister Rodrigo Lara (center) and presidential candidate Luis Carlos Galán (left) were both assassinated on Escobar's orders.

 In Congress, the new Minister of Justice, Rodrigo Lara-Bonilla, had become Escobar's opponent, accusing Escobar of criminal activity from the first day of Congress.
 Escobar's arrest in 1976 was investigated by Lara-Bonilla's subordinates.
 A few months later, Liberal leader Luis Carlos Galán expelled Escobar from the party.
 Although Escobar fought back, he announced his retirement from politics in January 1984.
 Three months later, Lara-Bonilla was murdered.

+Escobar also maintained relations with the Sandinista government in Nicaragua and hired the National Liberation Army (ELN) to carry out bombings and assassinations against government targets.
+It has also been alleged that he had good relations with communist Cuba.